Commercial Driver's License Defense

 Protect Your Driving Privileges in Jacksonville, FL

 Commercial drivers license holders have the most to lose when they are cited with a traffic ticket.
 In most cases, CDL driver, in addition to facing potential points on their license, also face complications or even job loss.
-This is why most of the traffic ticket trials our Jacksonville criminal defense lawyers handle are for CDL drivers.
+This is why most of the traffic ticket trials our criminal lawyer in Jacksonville, FL handles are for CDL drivers.
 Remember, in Florida the only way to get a traffic ticket dismissed is to take it to a trial.
 If you want points withheld (and CDL drivers are finally entitled to do this!), that does not require a trial, but a hearing in most counties.